48x24x12 (60 Gallon) Ball Python Enclosure

 Buying an enclosure is an important investment for your pet's wellbeing.
 We created this enclosure because we believe that reptile owners should have an economical housing option for their pet.
 Too many reptiles are kept in inadequately sized enclosures, and one big reason is that enclosures are expensive!

 This enclosure is made with an aluminum frame and PVC panels for the bottom, back, and sides that slide into the frame.
-The top is a heavy-duty screen, and the front viewing panel and doors are acrylic.
+The top is a heavy-duty screen, the front viewing panel is acrylic, and the doors are glass.

 Shipped flat.
 Includes a mallet for easy setup.
 No additional tools are required.
-A screwdriver can be used to tighten the screws for the light hanging rods and door handles, but do not make them too tight.
+A screwdriver can be used to tighten the screws for the door handles, but do not make them too tight.

 Our 1" Stacker/Spacer is now available to stack multiple enclosures (up to 3 high).
 If you intend on stacking your enclosures and adding more than 25lbs to the inside of the enclosures, you will also need support bars.